Sangnguyen9/Financial_analysis/README.md

 - Use PL/SQL programming to create a report that runs for each month in 2023.

 - By providing the YYYYMM parameter, the system can dynamically generate monthly reports by extracting relevant data from the fact tables and joining it with the pre-defined dimension tables.
 This automated process ensures consistency, reduces manual intervention, and allows for scalable reporting across different time periods with accurate and up-to-date information.
-View more Link: (./final_code.sql)
+View more: [final_code.sql](./final_code.sql)

 │── **Power BI**: Power BI dashboard containing all visualizations and insights